For more general information on posts across Latin America please see English Language Assistant placements in Latin America.

 - You will be required to attend an appointment at the Consulate General of Chile in London.
 You will be expected to cover your travel costs

-- These documents will need to be notarised by the Foreign Commonwealth Office at a cost of approximately £30 per document
+- These documents will need to be notarised by the Foreign Commonwealth and Development Office at a cost of approximately £30 per document

 - If you receive a positive trace on your International Child Protection Certificate, even for an offence expunged from your record, you are unlikely to be granted a visa for Chile.

-Candidates should not begin any visa proceedings or apply for their International Child Protection Certificate until instructed by the British Council.
+Candidates should not any visa processes, International Child Protection Certificate applications or book flights until instructed by the British Council.

 However, at this stage, applicants should check the expiry date in their passport and ensure that their passport will not require renewal until at least six months after you will return to the UK.
 If necessary, we strongly recommend that you apply for a new passport immediately or you risk delaying your visa process.

 Please note that visa requirements can change at short notice, and the British Council cannot be held responsible for any changes to the visa process.